 Spice up dingy walls with non-toxic color.
 These paints keep indoor air pure and outdoor air smog-free.

-Buying low- or no-VOC paint may cost more than conventional paint but it will release fewer or no volatile organic compounds (VOCs) into your home or office air.
-VOCs create ground-level ozone pollution and carry potential health risks.
+Buying low- or no-VOC paint may cost more than conventional paint but it will release fewer or no volatile organic compounds (VOC) into your home or office air.
+VOC create ground-level ozone pollution and carry potential health risks.